- The takeaway from this week’s episode is … you will understand what has limited you so far and what to do about it.

 - People have been focused on the non-spiritual, the physical, for so long they have forgotten who they are.

-- Try allowing yourself to have this spiritual experience by finding the space between the gossip of your mind and what is really happening.
+- Allow yourself to have this spiritual experience by finding the space between the distractions of your mind and what is really happening.

-How It Works: Surrender to the moment and allow yourself to accept that you came into this physical experience as perfect spiritual energy.
+HOW IT WORKS: Surrender to the moment and allow yourself to accept that you came into this physical experience as perfect spiritual energy.
 Then, rather than seeking to become something you feel you are not, focus on who you already are.
-What is great about who you are right now?
+Ask yourself, what is great about who you are right now?
 How will you carry that spiritual greatness into tomorrow as your life unfolds perfectly?
 What can you contribute to others?
 What insight have you gained about yourself in your moments of clarity when the snow globe settled?
 Imagine that you already have all the answers and need to seek nothing.
 Making this connection allows your mind to draw upon an infinite realm of universal knowledge. ~ Linda Deir